-The following chart summarizes your Coinsurance responsibility as well as coverage for purchases under the Mail-Order Program and the Kaiser network and out-of-network retail pharmacies.
+The following chart summarizes Your Coinsurance responsibility as well as coverage for purchases under the Mail-Order Program and the Kaiser network and out-of-network retail pharmacies.

-Kaiser Permanente Mail-Order Program (For maintenance prescription drugs) Kaiser Network Retail Pharmacies Out-of- Network Retail Pharmacies Coinsurance of 20% of mail order price with a \$12.50 minimum and \$25 maximum for generic prescription drugs Coinsurance of 20% of retail discount price with a \$5 minimum and \$10 maximum for generic prescription drugs 50% reimbursement

-Kaiser Permanente Mail-Order Program (For maintenance prescription drugs) Kaiser Network Retail Pharmacies Out-of- Network Retail Pharmacies Coinsurance of 30% of mail order price with a \$75 minimum and \$112.50 maximum for preferred brand name prescription drugs Coinsurance of 30% of retail discount price with a \$35 minimum and \$45 maximum for preferred brand name prescription drugs 50% reimbursement Coinsurance of 40% of mail order price with a \$125 and \$187.50 maximum for non-preferred brand name prescription drugs Coinsurance of 40% of retail discount price with a \$50 minimum and \$75 maximum for non-preferred brand name prescription drugs 50% reimbursement No charge for mail order preventive tier prescription drugs No charge for preventive tier prescription drugs from a retail pharmacy Retail cost share Maximum of 100-day supply Maximum of 30-day supply Maximum of 30-day supply Out-of-Pocket Maximum is \$1,500 per person per year and \$5,950 family.Out-of-PocketRefer to Section 5: Deductibles, Out-of-Pocket Maximums, and Lifetime Maximums for more information.Out-of-Pocket Maximum doe not apply Coinsurance does not apply to the Sandia Total Health Program medical deductible or out-of- pocket maximum.
-Reimbursement for prescriptions purchased outside the United States will be reimbursed at the applicable retail Coinsurance, limited to a maximum of a 30-day supply.
+Kaiser Permanente Mail-Order Program (For maintenance prescription drugs) Kaiser Network Retail Pharmacies Out-of- Network Retail Pharmacies Coinsurance of 20% of mail order price with a \$12.50 minimum and \$25 maximum for generic prescription drugs Coinsurance of 20% of retail discount price with a \$5 minimum and \$10 maximum for generic prescription drugs 50% reimbursement Coinsurance of 30% of mail order price with a \$75 minimum and \$112.50 maximum for preferred brand name prescription drugs Coinsurance of 30% of retail discount price with a \$35 minimum and \$45 maximum for preferred brand name prescription drugs 50% reimbursement Coinsurance of 40% of mail order price with a \$125 and \$187.50 maximum for non-preferred brand name prescription drugs Coinsurance of 40% of retail discount price with a \$50 minimum and \$75 maximum for non-preferred brand name prescription drugs 50% reimbursement No charge for mail order preventive tier prescription drugs No charge for preventive tier prescription drugs from a retail pharmacy Retail cost share Maximum of 100-day supply Maximum of 30-day supply Maximum of 30-day supply Out-of-Pocket Limit doesnot apply Coinsurance does not apply to the Total Health PPO Plan medical deductible or out-of-Pocket Limit.
+Reimbursement for prescriptions purchased outside the United States willbe reimbursed at the applicable retail Coinsurance, limited to a maximum of a 30-day supply.

-Section 12.
-Emergency Post-Stabilization, From Non-Network Providers
+Section 11: Emergency and Post-Stabilization Services, FromNon-Network Providers

-This section explains how to obtain covered emergency and post-stabilization from non-Network Providers.
+This section explains certain protections against balance billing and out-of-network cost sharing under the No Surprises Act (NSA) and how to obtain covered emergency and post-stabilization from non-Network Providers.